lorenzodonadio/technical-assessment-ayoub/README.md

 ### Setup

-First lets get this repo working in your localhost so you can perform the tasks.
+First lets get this repo working in your localhost/ or stacklitz if you prefer so you can perform the tasks.

-**We strongly advice to use VS code and have git bash/configured**
+**We strongly advice to use VS code and have git bash/configured if you want to run localy** **Otherwise complete it on stackblitz**

 ```bash
 # clone this repo in your directory of choice,